 4. Best Gardening Gifts Under $50:

 These pruners are a classic!
 Felco pruners are well-known and respected among landscape professionals and are built to last.
 These Felco pruners feature a wire cutting notch, sap groove, micrometric adjustment system and shock absorption system.
-Priced just under $48.00, they are worth every penny.
+They are worth every penny.

 Here’s a link for more product details and to purchase: Felco Classic Pruners.